badukaire/macmahon/README.md

 - team1 - team2 : 1 - 0  : not yet implemented

 Therefore, the team name in 1 word, and the result can be in several orders.

+In case a team is not played, it has to be matched against a team called `[BYE]`.